How to use Google Home to plan your Thanksgiving

 Cooking for the holidays is a challenge, but it doesn't have to be overwhelming.
-With a little help from Google Assistant and Google Home, your task will go much smoother.
+With a little help from Google Assistant and Google Home ($129 at Walmart), your task will go much smoother.
 Use it to hunt down and save recipes, make shopping lists and even order items for you.

 And when you're ready to cook, Google Home can lend a helping hand here as well.